VoliJS/NestedReact/README.md

 - Proper nested models and collections implementation with deep changes detection.
 React components will update UI on nested attribute changes.
-- Dramatic improvement in model update performance.
+- Dramatic improvement in model update performance compared to Backbone.
 Up to 40x faster in Chrome.
+Imprortant for mobile devices.
 - Type safety.
 Attributes are guaranteed to hold values of declared types all the time.

 For more information, visit